Top tips for supporting your homesick student

 You’ve spoken to your student and have tried to combat their homesickness with activities and outings, but you are still noticing signs.
 Be patient, it won’t be cured overnight.

 Check in with your student regularly to ensure they are feeling better and continue to try these methods with them.
-Be sure to keep your Regional Manager looped in to how things are going with your student as they may have additional ideas to help the situation.
+Be sure to keep your Programme Advisor looped in to how things are going with your student as they may have additional ideas to help the situation.

 Yuto from Japan is spending his exchange in Bournemouth.
 Since the beginning of his experience, he has been excited to try new things and has said yes to everything – family time, school activities, chores, playing with his little host siblings.
 Recently, the newness of these activities has worn off and Yuto is experiencing extreme homesickness.
 He is missing his own siblings, his favorite Japanese foods and being able to speak to everyone in Japanese.
 Yuto is losing interest in joining in on activities with his host family because he's missing the activities he does with his family back home.